PHOTO: Woman spots snake mating ball along popular greenway trail

 Woman spots snake mating ball along popular greenway trail

-A Charlotte woman is warning people online after she stumbled on a snake mating ball while walking along the Little Sugar Creek Greenway Monday.
-Christine Proffitt tweeted out a photo of what appears to be a mating ball of watersnakes along the greenway with the message: "Watch out on the greenway today guys."
+A photo taken by Charlotte woman is going viral online after she stumbled on a snake mating ball while walking along the Little Sugar Creek Greenway Monday.
+The photo, taken by Jessica Jackson, has since been picked up by media outlets in Charlotte and across the nation.

 Add your comments below